raseels-repos/golang-saas-starter-kit/README.md

 ## Local Installation

 Docker is required to run this project on your local machine.
-This project uses multiple third-party services that will be hosted locally via Docker.
+This project uses multiple open-source services that will be hosted locally via Docker.
 * Postgres - Transactional database to handle persistence of all data.
 * Redis - Key / value storage for sessions and other data.
 Used only as ephemeral storage.